Embracing the 3-Month Rule: A Pragmatic Approach to Building Scalable Solutions

 After dedicating the past eight months to building my AI podcast platform, I’ve created a straightforward framework that guides me in navigating the unscalable: each hack or workaround I implement has a lifespan of just three months.
 This timeframe ensures that, at the end of the period, each experiment must either validate its worth with tangible results or be phased out.

-The start-up Mentality vs. The Big Company Approach
+The Start-Up Mentality vs. The Big Company Approach

 As engineers, we frequently prioritize constructing scalable solutions from the outset.
 We immerse ourselves in design patterns, microservices, and distributed systems tailored for enterprises managing millions of users.
 However, such architecture often suits larger organizations better than startups, where scalable code can become an expensive diversion.
 My three-month rule compels me to develop straightforward, albeit imperfect, code that focuses on real user needs rather than theoretical scenarios.